Pope Returns to NYC for First Time Since 1979

 ``I guess I saw him.
 Maybe an outline of him.
 But I know he waved at us,″ said 11-year-old Renee Berthelette, who was dressed as a French-Canadian settler.

-Hours before the pope’s arrival, Nocerino was the only pilgrim amid a cluster of media and police.
+At 6 a.m., hours before the pope’s arrival for a speech to the General Assembly, Nocerino was the only pilgrim amid a cluster of media and police.

 An hour later, Operation Shepherd was in full swing; the Secret Service made a sweep with bomb-sniffing dogs; a ``bomb bell″ containment device was moved into place, just in case.
 And officers with binoculars were stationed on rooftops.